praptioza/Fetch-A-Recipe/README.md

 ## Additional Information

 - **Architecture:** MVVM with clear separation between models, views, and viewmodels.
-- **Testing:** Unit tests for data fetching and image caching, plus basic UI tests.
+- **Testing:** Unit tests for data fetching and image caching, as well as basic UI tests.
 - **Swift Version:** Swift 5.10
 - **Deployment Target:** iOS 16+
 - **Dependencies:** Only Apple's native frameworks are used.
 No external libraries.
-- **Modern Practices:** `@MainActor`, actor-based isolation for services, SwiftUI reactive bindings.
+- **Modern Practices:** `@MainActor`, actor-based isolation for services, SwiftUI reactive bindings using `@StateObject` and `ObservableObject`.

-_See the provided screenshots and/or demo video for a quick visual overview._

 ---

-# Thank you!

-I enjoyed building this project and focusing on modern Swift techniques, clean architecture, and performance-conscious iOS development.
+## Final thoughts:

+I approached this project with a strong focus on writing clean, modern SwiftUI code, implementing Swift Concurrency using async/await, and designing an efficient custom image caching system without relying on any third-party libraries — fully respecting the project requirements and platform support.

+I spent about 12-15 hours over a week, balancing my time between setting up the architecture (networking, view models), focusing heavily on data and image loading and caching, crafting a clean and user-friendly SwiftUI interface, and writing meaningful unit and UI tests to verify the core logic.

+Throughout the project, I made choices like manually implementing memory and disk caching instead of using URLCache — to learn as well as demonstrate my knowledge of lower-level caching mechanics.
+I also ensured that even if the API returned malformed or empty data, the app would fail gracefully and give the user an appropriate feedback via UI.

+One of the biggest outcomes for me was a deeper understanding of the nuances of caching and what all possibilties are for caching and eviction, the power of Swift Concurrency, threading and testing.

+Throughout the project, I focused on writing clean and well-documented code with comments to ensure easy understanding for new readers.
+I paid careful attention to project architecture and file organization, distributing code and components to maintain clear separation of logic.
+I implemented unit tests and UI tests to validate both backend and frontend logic, and I manually built a caching system for the first time.
+I consistently referred to Swift and iOS documentation, as well as developer forums, for syntax, concurrency, and different solution approaches.
+I also made a conscious effort to manage my time efficiently to both developing, debugging, fixing issues and testing and to follow industry best practices at every step of the development process.